A glass of Argentinian Malbec with dinner in Canada, because it was too cold to do anything but drink

 I tell my family that I’m not drinking for January, and they all laugh – they know how much I love a glass of wine – but they tell me they’re rooting for me.
 Here’s the thing: I like treating myself.
 I’m also quite impulsive and spontaneous.
 These qualities fit the traveller persona I’ve developed in the last decade, I’d say; I often book trips on a whim, and I’m also the first one to shrug off a budget in order to try something new.
 If I’m out with new friends in Italy, and they say we should go to this amazing but expensive restaurant, I won’t even think twice.
 I’ll just do it.
 I’m not saying that these are necessarily good qualities, but I also admit that I have very few regrets in life.
 Sure, I may have come home to some eye-watering credit card bills, but that just means I have to work harder to make more money.
 I’d rather live a slightly hedonistic life than look back and think, “Why didn’t I just go for it?”
 I don’t remember any of the supermarket sandwiches I ate over the years.
 I do, however, remember that fucking awesome meal I had in Italy.

 So now I’m thinking of the other bad habits in my life.
-I don’t do any drugs and never have, save a few joints in my high school and university years and that one really weird time where I dropped acid at Burning Man (don’t ask).
+I don’t do any drugs and never have been a fan.
 I enjoy sweets, sure, but the food I cook for myself is already pretty healthy.
 I hate gambling.
 I have a slight shopping obsession, in that I’m always buying way too many books to read in this lifetime or the next.
 But then it hits me.
 Men.

 I love men.
 I really do.
 I love flirting, and I love going on first dates.
 I love when I make eye contact with an attractive guy for just a second longer than normal, and how confident that makes me feel.
 I make absolutely no qualms about this and have always made it pretty clear on this blog – I have had some wonderful encounters with men around the world.
 But I like my men like I like my alcohol; once in a while, and never to excess (I was going to write something about ‘aged well and tasting good’, but then I felt like a middle-aged woman who wears all leopard print and calls herself “feisty”).
 Despite enjoying the company of men, I don’t really want a serious boyfriend right now, not in the traditional sense.
 At the moment, I have no desire to live with a man, nor do I want children.
 I also don’t know what the future holds for me, as in, I don’t know how much longer I’ll live in London or where I’ll end up next.
 I certainly don’t want someone that expects to hang out all the time, or text incessantly every day; I’m too independent and I love my solitude.
 Ideally, I’d have a casual relationship, one where we see each other once or twice a week max, and don’t communicate much in between.
 I’m thinking a fun day with markets and museums, a walk, maybe a good dinner and a movie.
 I don’t need much more than that, as I’m too damn busy as it is.